 “Whether it be human rights violations, possible reform or the history of the country, I am always striving to know more about this country and the complexities of its ideological system.”

 Benjamin enjoys the engaging experience in the classroom.
 The research seminars and class discussions are among his favorite aspects.
 “You are viewed as a colleague within the history profession, and the professors give you much more independence and respect as a result,” he said.

 Where do Benjamin’s life goals lie now?

 “I hope to pursue a PhD on some aspect of world communism and East Asia.
 I also hope to write a number of books on several aspects of the Cold War, North Korea and East Asia.
-I hope to mentor students and push them to become better students, global citizens and people, just as my professors at The College at Brockport have done for me.”
+I hope to mentor students and push them to become better students, global citizens and people, just as my professors at SUNY Brockport have done for me.”